Integrated Information Decomposition#

 2 6 2 0.002837 [1, 2]

-define the Synergy_phiID, launch it and inspect the best couples of variables
+define the RedundancyphiID, launch it and inspect the best couples of variables (smilar results can be obtained using AtomsPhiID, with atom=’rtr’)

 model = RedundancyphiID(x)